Memorandum D23-1-1: Partners in Protection Program

 Privacy statement

-8. Information collected by the PIP program will be used to determine the eligibility of an applicant and to conduct compliance reviews (e.g. to ensure that members continue to adhere to program requirements) and may be disclosed internally for the purposes of investigation and enforcement activities relating to program applicants and members.
+7. Information collected by the PIP program will be used to determine the eligibility of an applicant and to conduct compliance reviews (for example, to ensure that members continue to adhere to program requirements) and may be disclosed internally for the purposes of investigation and enforcement activities relating to program applicants and members.
 The information may also be used for statistical purposes, and to evaluate the program.
 Disclosure of the information collected in the PIP program application and supporting documents is governed by section 107 of the Customs Act.

 Program membership